 This is about the search for the most attainable solution to the problem.
 This solution is improved along the way.
 This method ends when improvement is no longer possible.

-Exact solutions versus heuristics
+Exact solutions versus the heuristic method

 The heuristic approach is a mathmatical method with which proof of a good solution to a problem is delivered.
 There is a large number of different problems that could use good solutions.
 When the processing speed is equally as important as the obtained solution, we speak of a heuristic method.